dathere/datapusher-plus/README.md

   Unlike messytables which scans only the the first few rows to guess the type of a column, [qsv](https://github.com/jqnatividad/qsv) scans the entire table in a performant manner (~3 seconds for a 500mb csv) so its data type inferences are guaranteed.

+  Even with the same dataset, qsv is still exponentially faster even if it scans the whole file.

   It is very fast as qsv is written in [Rust](https://www.rust-lang.org/), is multithreaded, and uses all kinds of [performance techniques](https://github.com/jqnatividad/qsv#performance-tuning)